Ph: (612) 381-8247

 “Education is not the filling of a pail, but the lighting of a fire.” –William Butler Yeats

 Literacy in technical education has been, and continues to be, a driving passion for Teresa.
-She has been involved in literacy-related initiatives with several departments, particularly the Automotive department.
-Her master’s thesis focused on the literacy skills of students in post-secondary technical education.
-In 2014, she and her colleague presented this work at the ATEA National Conference.
-She continues to seek growth in this area through membership in several professional organizations and professional development opportunities.
+She has been involved in literacy-related initiatives with several departments, and her master’s thesis focused on the literacy skills of students in post-secondary technical education.
+She is currently conducting a study on collaborative learning in fulfillment of the Crosby Fellowship for Learning Excellence and Innovation, and remains actively involved in writing grant proposals.
+She continues to seek growth through membership in several professional organizations and professional development opportunities.